PhilETaylor/sequel-ace-backup-to-1password/README.md

-# Sequel Ace Backup Tool
+# Sequel Ace Favourites Backup Tool

 A command-line tool to backup and restore Sequel Ace favorites including passwords, with secure storage in 1Password.